dreamer2908/Sigil-Plugins/README.md

 Use with care.
 Save your file before running it.
 You won't be able to undo.

-Very use-unfriendly.
+Very user-unfriendly.
 Look at the code to see what it actually does.
 Some experience in plugin development are needed to use it effectively.

 1. Fetch the contents with WebToEpub.
 [Screenshot](https://i.imgur.com/v0fZL8K.png)
 2. Run though a batch 50+ saved searches to remove much junk.
 Search around to search for leftover needless styles.
 Make more saved searches for later use.
 [Screenshot](https://i.imgur.com/sJ4z5yp.png)